 While the full consequences of failing to respond effectively are still unknown, the Paris Climate Accord provides a roadmap for climate action.
 Under this framework, limiting global average temperature increases to well below 2°C (and ideally 1.5°C) above pre-industrial levels is accepted as the best chance for avoiding the worst effects of climate change.

-To achieve this target we are committing to source 100% of our electricity from renewable sources before 2025 and to reduce our energy intensity by 15% over the same period.
+To achieve this target we are committing to source 100% of our electricity from renewable sources by 2022 and focusing on reducing our energy intensity.
 We will also continue to integrate cleaner and more efficient technologies across our operations.